 We also run an honesty stall (pay what you can afford produce) and food pantry outside the farm at 31A Mallett Street which are both regularly stocked.
 We welcome donations of dried pantry goods and staples at any time which can be dropped straight into the food pantry.

-Non-profit community cafe that provides food, art, music and company to homeless and disadvantaged people.
-We’re now open 6 nights a week and 2 days for lunch.
+Non-profit community cafe that provides food, music and company to homeless and disadvantaged people.
+We’re open Monday to Thursday, 7:30pm to 9pm.
 Training provided for new volunteers.

 See the website for dates about information nights and a description of volunteer training.